nextco/android-decompiler/README.md

 ### d4j-procyon [Download](https://secureteam.net/d4j)
 ![](img/d4j.png)

+Also tested:
-Also tested, FernFlower & Krakatau unsuccessfully
+FernFlower & Krakatau unsuccessfully **not recommended** early stages
+[Bytecode Viewer](https://github.com/Konloch/bytecode-viewer) **not recommended** currently is outdated hope update with last versions.

 ## Extra - Android Player
 This is special category, because i want Play Store, Games, Apps a virtual replace of my android on PC, not for dev.
 A complete replace for phone on pc for daily use.